XiaoLi0614/HampaAE/README.md

 ### Baseline: Sequential Object (Section 7)

-For the baseline performance mentioned in our paper, please go through the instructions for **The Blocking Protocol**.
+For the baseline performance mentioned in our paper, please go through the instructions for **The Recency-Aware Protocol**.

 For bank use-case: do the experiments under directory: ```/home/user/CoordinationSynthesis/updated_run_bank/rsm/4/125```